aws-samples/serverless-patterns/lambda-durable-investigation-escalation/README.md

-# AWS DevOps Agent → EventBridge → Lambda Durable Functions Escalation Workflow
+# AWS DevOps Agent → EventBridge → Lambda durable functions escalation workflow

 This pattern demonstrates an event-driven escalation workflow that automatically triggers when an AWS DevOps Agent investigation fails or times out.
-An EventBridge rule captures the failure events and routes them to a Lambda durable function that orchestrates the escalation: creating an incident ticket, paging on-call personnel, and waiting for human acknowledgment — all without compute charges during the wait.
+An EventBridge rule captures the failure events and routes them to a Lambda durable function that orchestrates the escalation: creating an incident record, paging on-call personnel, and waiting for human acknowledgment — all without compute charges during the wait.

 **Important:** Please check the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/durable-functions.html) for regions currently supported by AWS Lambda durable functions.